JCR-UK

 (b.
 1948)

 Rabbi Fine (m.
 Judy) was born in Swansea and was the son of Rev. Meyer Fine.
 He was educated in Cardiff and at Gateshead yeshiva (where he obtained semicha) and for 12 months in Jerusalem.
 He also attended chazanut classes at Jews' College and formed a choir which he conducted.
 In 1974, he was appointed to the ministerial team at the Newcastle United Hebrew Congregation, serving until about 1981.
 He then became minister at Wembley Synagogue, north west London (1982-1986), and then at Cockfosters and N Southgate Synagogue, from 1987 until his retirement 27 years later, in 2014.
 Rabbi Fine was first hon. principal at Wolfson Hillel primary school in Southgate, he established the Cockfosters Learning Centre and later helped set up the Southgate Mikvah and for a time chair of the United Synagogue rabbinical council.
 In 2015 he came out of retirement to act as temporary minister of Borehamwood and Elstree Synagogue, Hertfordshire, following the illness of Rabbi Kanterowitz just before the High Holy days.
 In May 2023, he again stepped out of retirement to serve as a temporary part-time minister of Finchley Synagogue, Kinloss Gardens, northwest London, following the sudden resignation Rabbi Jeremy Lawrence.
-(Jewish Chronicle, various reports.)
+(JC, various reports.)

 Rev. M. Fineberg